NREL/psychrometricsExt/README.md

    * On Linux, you may need to `chmod +x bin/fan` first.
 5. Start (or restart) SkySpark.

-Following installation, you must enable the *Psychrometrics* extension in the SkySpark *Settings* app within each project that needs to use the functions.
+Following installation, you must enable the *psychrometrics* extension in the SkySpark *Settings* app, *Exts* tab, within each project that needs to use the functions.

 Help
 ----

-Function help is available in the SkySpark *Help* app under *psychrometrics* or within the help interface in the *Func* app.
+Function help is available in the SkySpark *Doc* app under *psychrometrics* or within the help interface in the *Func* app.

 License